Skip to main content

 What a finding looks like

-Arq writes the pitch.
+Elevarq Analyzer writes the pitch.
 The reviewer adds the operational detail before the ticket lands in the tracker.
 Both halves are part of the human-in-the-loop flow.

-What Arq emits today
+What Elevarq Analyzer emits today

 The pitch + cited evidence